haris-mujeeb/memory_management_tutorial/README.md

 # Memory Management Tutorial

+This repository serves as a collection of projects following memory management tutorials from [boot.dev](https://www.boot.dev/).
+Each project or exercise is contained within its own dedicated branch.

-This project is a C/C++ memory management tutorial, demonstrating basic memory allocation and deallocation concepts.
-It uses CMake for build system generation and includes Google Test for unit testing.
-The project is configured for development with VS Code, providing tasks for building and debugging.
+The projects in this repository utilize CMake for build system generation and Google Test for comprehensive unit testing.

 ## Project Structure